-The first time a user set his grinder is always the hardest and you will have to set the resistance from the coffee to be just right.
-Too little resistance and the coffee flows out quickly with a very thin viscosity.
-Too much resistance and the espresso comes out in drips or not at all.
+The first time a user sets his grinder is always the hardest; you will have to set the resistance from the coffee to be just right.
+Too little resistance, and the coffee flows out quickly with a very thin viscosity.
+Too much resistance, and the espresso comes out in drips or not at all.

-It is also important to understand the relation between grind level and weight.
+It is also essential to understand the relationship between grind level and weight.

-The finer is the grind setting; the lighter is the dose.
+The finer the grind setting, the lighter the dose.

 It is not practical and necessary to achieve weight accuracy as the condition of the beans constantly change from oxidation.
-The user must actively tune accordingly, the easiest way is to increase resistance by adding more coffee than tuning the grind setting, as the coffee get stale.
+The user must actively tune accordingly.
+The easiest way is to increase resistance by adding more coffee than tuning the grind setting, as the coffee gets stale.

-The part most people think is complex, which is not.
+The part where most people mistake is difficult

 The most important thing about tamping is not the weight you push onto your coffee.
-Is about how you keep the coffee flattened evenly.
+It is about how you keep the coffee flattened evenly.

-If it is uneven, coffee will channel out from the thinner side first, leaving the thicker side unused.
+If uneven, coffee will extract from the thinner side, leaving the thicker side unused.

 If your basket is of the right size, you should not need to do any distribution techniques to push in the excess powder.